nsnarender5511/cpp/docs/developer-guide/architecture.md

 *Figure 4: Agent System architecture*

 The Agent System is a specialized component that:
-- Discovers available agents from rule files
+- Discovers available agents from agent definition files
 - Manages agent metadata and capabilities
 - Provides selection and loading of agents
 - Handles agent persistence

 The Agent System has the following subcomponents:
 - **Registry**: Manages the collection of available agents
-- **Parser**: Extracts agent information from rule files
+- **Parser**: Extracts agent information from agent definition files
 - **Selector**: Provides an interactive UI for agent selection
 - **Loader**: Loads agent definitions for use